tedneward/NewardAssociatesWebsite/content/presentations/busydevsguide/Fantom.md

-title=Busy Developer's Guideto Fantom type=talk
+title=Busy Developer's Guide to Fantom type=talk
-audience=For any intermediate Java (2 or more years) audience tags=languages,java,.net,javascript,web date=2022-02-15
+audience=For any intermediate Java (2 or more years) audience tags=presentation, languages,java,.net,javascript,web
+date=2022-02-23
 status=published
 ~~~~~~

-Fantom is a powerful object-oriented language that executes on either the
-JVM, the CLR or the browser (by compiling into JavaScript), utilizing a mix
-of features drawn from a variety of different programming styles, including
-dynamic and functional languages.
-It's a fascinating look at languages that
-straddle the line not only across platforms, but across paradigms.
+Fantom is a powerful object-oriented language that executes on either the JVM, the CLR or the browser (by compiling into JavaScript), utilizing a mix of features drawn from a variety of different programming styles, including dynamic and functional languages.
+It's a fascinating look at languages that straddle the line not only across platforms, but across paradigms.